rajeshvkothari/oom/Internal/NEW_GIN_README.md

 ## Building Tosca Model Csars

-  **IMPORTANT NOTE : By default, GIN uses 'argo-workflow' engine to deploy models. **
+  **IMPORTANT NOTE : By default GIN uses 'argo-workflow' engine to deploy models.**

   Login into Non-ONAP-Server and run the following commands: